How Long Does Teeth Whitening Last

 - Whitening pens

-The whitening effect of pens can be apparent in as fast as 2 days to a week.
-However, these are usually not long-lasting and only minimal.
+The whitening effect of pens can be apparent in as little as 2 days to a week.
+However, these are usually short-lived and minimal.

 - Whitening gels

-Results of whitening gel trays can be seen in as fast as 7 days, and results can be long lasting, up to 12 months or longer depending on how often you use the whitening trays.
-The effect varies from the length of time it is worn, and the amount of hydrogen peroxide used.
-However, when combined with good oral hygiene and supervision from your dentist, this is one of the best at-home teeth whitening treatments out there.
+Results of whitening gel trays can be seen in as few as 7 days, and results can be long-lasting, up to 12 months or longer, depending on how often you use the whitening trays.
+The effect varies with the length of time it is worn and the amount of hydrogen peroxide used.
+However, when combined with good oral hygiene and your dentist’s supervision, this is one of the best at-home teeth whitening treatments available.

 Dentist teeth whitening procedures